dhis2/climate-tools/docs/org-units/download-manual.md

 ---
-title: Download org units from DHIS2 Maps
+title: Manually download org units from DHIS2
-short_title: Download from DHIS2 Maps
+short_title: Manual Download
 ---

 Organisation units can easily be downloaded in GeoJSON format from DHIS2 Maps: